NDS for Azure - Installation & Management

 Nasuni Data Service (NDS) presents data stored on Nasuni volumes through an Azure Blob Storage–compatible interface.
 This guide explains how to:

 • Deploy UniFS as a Service (UaaS) in Microsoft Azure.
-Note that NDS is a component of the UaaS platform.

 • Enable and configure NDS for one or more volumes.